ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 ---
-description: When you want to run locally an Ibexa Cloud project using DDEV.
+description: How to run locally an Ibexa Cloud project using DDEV.
 ---

 # Ibexa Cloud and DDEV

-Two ways are available to run locally an Ibexa Cloud project using DDEV:
+Two ways are available to run an Ibexa Cloud project locally using DDEV:

 - [Using the `ddev-platformsh` add-on](#simulate-ibexa-cloud-using-the-ddev-platformsh-add-on).
 - [Like other existing project, without this add-on](#simulate-ibexa-cloud-without-the-platformsh-add-on).